maban/styleguides/_resourceexample/potion.md

  - angularjs
 ---

-Potion is built it on top of SASS and utilizes AngularJS and the core for routing, creating custom DOM elements and more.
+Potion is built it on top of SASS and utilizes AngularJS at the core for routing, creating custom DOM elements and more.